polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/using-the-substrate-scripts.md

 Once you have your local node up and running using the `substrate-node-new` script, you can add more modules to your runtime using the `substrate-module-new` script.

 The `substrate-module-new` script creates a new runtime module based on a [template](https://github.com/paritytech/substrate/blob/v1.0/node-template/runtime/src/template.rs).
 This gives you a ready-to-hack runtime module with all necessary imports, entry-points and sample tests.
-We recommend using this script to create new modules, specially for users who are just getting started with Substrate, as it also gives you good information on how a typical Substrate runtime module is structured.
+We recommend using this script to create new modules, especially for users who are just getting started with Substrate, as it also gives you good information on how a typical Substrate runtime module is structured.

 To use the `substrate-module-new` script,